BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Happy Horizontal People Transporter/README.md

 The **Happy Horizontal People Transporter©®** does *no* damage to enemies directly, and does not consume ammo like ordinary rocket launchers.
-Feel free to provide *Integrated Transport Solutions™* to the denizens of Pandora, free of charge!
+Feel free to provide *Integrated Transport Solutions™* to the denizens of Elpis, free of charge!

-By default, the **Happy Horizontal People Transporter©®** will only affect your foes on Pandora, but it can be configured to provide you and your co-op partners with a fast and easy way to navigate the Pandoran landcape.
+By default, the **Happy Horizontal People Transporter©®** will only affect your foes on Elpis, but it can be configured to provide you and your co-op partners with a fast and easy way to navigate the crater-pocked landcape.
 Note that due to fluctuations in the local digistruct firmament, this configuration option will cause singularity grenades to affect you and your teammates as well, so be careful out there!